 About Caryn, David & Our Board

-David ("Katya," pronouns: they/them) is an interfaith minister and community educator.
-They hold a master's degree in Intercultural Studies, and have continued their learning in the fields of conflict transformation and sustainable development.
+David (they/them) is an interfaith minister and community educator.
+They hold a master's degree in Intercultural Studies, and have continued their learning in the fields of conflict transformation and community development.
 They have been offering community programming and education since 1993, and training and services related to conflict transformation, reflective practices, and community development since 2007.
 Their work has focused on supporting communities experiencing direct and structural injustice to find creative and constructive responses to heal relationships and work together to challenge and transform difficult circumstances and unjust systems.

 About Our Mission & Values

 Supporting individuals and communities to create positive change